 The major advantage of the system is that the bowsprit is no longer required.
 This removes its weight and the need to deploy it and secure it.
 The reel is attached to the bracket that once supported the inner end of the bowsprit.
 This means that there is a very small gap for passing the sail outside the forestay.
 This is the greatest disadvantage.
-The sail must be wound in before going from one gybe to another and then redeployed on the opposite side of the boat.
+A crew person can go forward to hand it round or the sail can be wound in before going from one gybe to another and then redeployed on the opposite side of the boat.
 This IS possible.
 It is secure and it removes the anxiety of possible tangles aloft.
 It is a reasonable price to pay.
 The sail rolls tightly and surprisingly small onto its luff.
 This means that it can be left hoisted when all other sailing functions are being followed.
-Rolling it, almost by definition, means that another, different sailing process is about to follow, but there is no immediate need to put it away.
+We can sail all points-of-sail with it in place.
+Rolling it away, almost by definition, means that another, different sailing process is about to follow, but there is no immediate need to put it away.
 It can be temporaily forgotten as the replacement sails are being set up for the next sailing configuration.
 Only when that operation is complete is there a need to pay attention to the reacher again.
 It can be put in place ready for later use before the boat departs, or during sailing.
 It is a great improvement on the ‘hoisted bag’ of the snuffer system previously mentioned.
 The sail can be used without the other sails (see above) as it is then visible and easily adjusted on the winch usually reserved for hoisting the daggerboard should that be necessary.
 Using the sail needs at least three hands.
 Having the helm impeder (see below) on the tiller assists greatly, whilst reducing stress considerably.

 We had a problem with the tabling on the peak of the sail.
 There are several layers of cloth which make the sail stiff and broad at this point.
-This area was fouling the forestay as it nears at the top of the mast for the gap between the two is much reduced.
-I folded the sail vertically and bound it tightly with zip strips to reduce its size, so the clearance is now sufficient for the sail to roll, keeping it away from the stay.
-The reacher sheets can foul the jib boom if they are not being used when the reacher is hoisted.
-They can be led vertically down to a carbine hook on the reel’s deck-fixing bracket, to keep them clear.
+This area was fouling the forestay as it nears at the top of the mast, for the gap between the two is much reduced.
+I folded the sail vertically and bound it tightly with cable-ties to reduce its size, so the clearance is now sufficient for the sail to roll, keeping it away from the stay.
+The reacher sheets can foul the jib boom if they are not being used when the reacher is hoisted but rolled away.
+They are stored away by being led vertically down to a carbine hook on the reel’s deck-fixing bracket, to keep them clear.
+Photo below.
+Alex Powell

 This is a fancy name for a device to grip the tiller in place wherever you want it.
 It is not a late modification, just a very useful device.